"In a time of deceit telling the truth is a revolutionary act."

 Integrating Projection

 People project their fear of tyrants onto anyone who steps into authority.
-The Mature King doesn't let those projections knock him off course or scare him out of leading.
-He does what's right and serves what's fair, even when people read his motives wrong.
+The Mature King does not let those projections knock him off course or scare him out of leading.
+He does what is right and serves what is fair, even when people read his motives wrong.

-This is what it costs to claim authority.
-People who haven't found their own power see violence in anyone who has.
-People who've been hurt by tyrants see tyrants everywhere.
+This is what claiming authority costs.
+People who have not found their own power see violence in anyone who has.
+People who have been hurt by tyrants see tyrants everywhere.
 They assume power always corrupts.
-They can't tell the difference between a King and a Tyrant.
+They cannot tell the difference between a King and a Tyrant.

 The King accepts this as part of the job.
-He knows his own inner tyrant by name and has people around him who will call him on it when that shadow slips out.
-Because he's already looked at the worst in himself, other people's accusations don't land the same way.
-He can hear them clearly and respond without getting defensive.
+He knows his own inner tyrant by name.
+He keeps people around him who will call him on it when that shadow slips out.
+Because he has already looked at the worst in himself, other people's accusations do not land the same way.
+He can hear them and respond without getting defensive.

 Self-knowledge: The King knows his motivations.
-He distinguishes between righteous authority and tyrannical control.
+He separates righteous authority from tyrannical control.

-Emotional regulation: The King doesn't react defensively when accused of tyranny.
-He stays centered, checks in honestly with himself, and responds with clarity.
+Emotional regulation: The King does not react defensively when accused of tyranny.
+He stays centered, checks in with himself, and responds with clarity.

-Clear communication: The King explains his decisions clearly.
+Clear communication: The King explains his decisions plainly.
 He makes his reasoning transparent.

 Consistency: The King acts according to his principles.
-His track record proves he's not a Tyrant.
+His track record proves he is not a Tyrant.

 Accountability: The King welcomes feedback and correction.
 He admits mistakes and changes course when wrong.

-Courage: The King does what's right even when it makes him unpopular.
-He doesn't abandon justice to avoid being misunderstood.
+Courage: The King does what is right even when it makes him unpopular.
+He does not abandon justice to avoid being misunderstood.

-The King who can absorb these projections without crumbling or becoming what people fear creates a world where authority actually works.
-He's living proof that power can serve something bigger than the man who holds it.
+The King who absorbs these projections without crumbling or becoming what people fear creates a world where authority works.
+He is living proof that power can serve something bigger than the man who holds it.